Why Literacy Matters In Cayman

 Increasing literacy training and providing more equal-access educational opportunities within the community is a start.

-Since 2012, LIFE Cayman has assisted in identifying long-term solutions to existing community problems on Island.
-Through utilising effective teaching techniques in schools, and implementing strategic programmes that tackle the problem on a school, community and home level, LIFE Cayman has been able to chip away at the socioeconomic barriers currently presenting in Cayman.
+Since 2012, LIFE has assisted in identifying long-term solutions to existing literacy problems on island.
+Working alongside our community partners, LIFE has been able to chip away at the socioeconomic barriers currently presenting in Cayman.

 However, the road to human progress is long.
-To date LIFE Cayman has donated over 88,600 books across the community, facilitated the distribution of donations to where they are most needed on Island, volunteered a collective 8,000+ hours and empowered over 500 parents to get more involved with their child's education… and we are still going!
+To date LIFE Cayman has donated over 100,000 books across the community, facilitated the distribution of donations to where they are most needed on island volunteered a collective 10,000 hours and empowered parents and caregivers to get more involved with their child's education… and we are still going!

 It is important to continue to be proactive in how we as a community respond to the issue of literacy in Cayman.
 With continued private and public sector participation and support there is potential for transformational change within the system.